Boßler Tunnel: Construction

 The segments for the outer skin of the tunnel were made in a segment plant in Weilheim, seven days a week, in two shifts per day with 100 workers each.
 They are transported the 1.6 km to the tunnel portal with a Feldbahn.

 On 6 November 2016 the machine finished the first tunnel.

 The structural work was done from 2013–2018.

 Geology

 For about six kilometres, the tunnel passes beneath Middle Jurassic layers.
-Preliminary investigations had shown very low strength in some sections, thus unstable rock is expected in connection with an maximum overburden of 280 m, and a minimum of 23 m.
+Preliminary investigations had shown very low strength in some sections, thus unstable rock is expected in connection with a maximum overburden of 280 m, and a minimum of 23 m.
 Furthermore, Karst formations are expected in the White Jurassic layers.
 The Middle Jurassic layers consist of claystone and argillaceous marl with sandstone inclusions.
 From top to bottom, the layers α, β (unstable rock), and γ - ξ are traversed, followed by White Jurassic α, β, and γ.
 The water pressure in the Middle Jurassic layers is expected to reach 4 bar, in the White Jurassic up to 10 bar.